MLP Fusion: Towards Efficient Fine-tuning of Dense and Mixture-of-Experts Language Models: MLP fusion with approximate NTK

-To exploit the potentials of the pre-trained models, in addition to retaining the output, we also expect the efficient MLP modules can induce an Adam NTK similar to the original one.
-This expectation implies the following requirements: first, the new output $\mtx{\wt H}$ is supposed to approximate the original output $\mtx H$, which we have heuristically show in the previous discussion.
-We also provide a standard analysis of MLP output $\mtx{\wt H}$ in Appendix \ref{app:boundmlpoutput}; second, the hidden representation $\mtx \sigma$ and the related composition term $\paren{\nabla_{\mtx H} f ~ \mtx W_2^T} \odot \mtx \sigma'$ should also be preserved.
+We will then show how the specific MLP \eqref{eqn:clustering_mlp} can serve to approximate the NTK of the original MLP \eqref{eqn:mlp_output} (the derivation for the MoE module~\eqref{eqn:moe_mlp_output} can be found in the supplementary material).
+This expectation implies the following requirements: first, the new output $\mtx{\wt H}_C$ (resp. $\wt{\mtx{H}}_m$) is supposed to approximate the original output $\mtx H$ (resp. ${\mtx{H}}_m$), which we have heuristically shown in the previous discussion; second, the hidden representation $\mtx \sigma$ and the related composition term $\paren{\nabla_{\mtx H} f ~ \mtx W_2^\T} \odot \mtx \sigma'$ should also be preserved.

-This subsection will thus be devoted to verify that the proposed method can induce an Adam NTK close to the original one.
+This subsection will thus be devoted to verifying that the proposed method can induce an Adam NTK close to the original one.
 The key step is to show the inner product of the four gradient terms in \Cref{eqn:grad} will approximately remain.
-We prepare some additional notations to ease the following discussions, and let the compressed neural model equipped with the compressed MLP module as $f_c$.
+We prepare some additional notations to ease the following discussions and let the compressed neural model be equipped with the compressed MLP module as $f_c$.
 The input token sequence is denoted as $\mtx X$ or $\mtx Z$, respectively.

 We first make an assumption that the clustering can capture the MLP empirical distribution, so that, to some sense, $\mtx C \mtx{\wt W} \approx \mtx W$ and $\mtx{\wt H}_C \approx \mtx H$ as derived in \Cref{sec:clustering}.
-This assumption implies that $\nabla_{\mtx H} f$ can be preserved by $\nabla_{\mtx{\wt H}_C} f_c$, since they depend on $\mtx H$/$\mtx{\wt H}_C$ in the same way.
+This assumption implies that $\nabla_{\mtx H} f$ can be preserved by $\nabla_{\mtx{\wt H}_C} f_c$, since they depend on $\mtx H$ / $\mtx{\wt H}_C$ in the same way.
 We can automatically obtain $\dotp{\nabla_{\mtx b_2} f(\mtx X)}{\mathrm{sign}\paren{\nabla_{\mtx b_2} f(\mtx Z)}} \approx \dotp{\nabla_{\mtx{b}_2} f_c(\mtx X)}{\mathrm{sign}\paren{\nabla_{\mtx{b}_2} f_c(\mtx Z)}}$.